-- (v) Where a student's weighted average result falls below a classification boundary but is within 0.5% of that boundary, they will automatically be rounded up to the higher classification. - (vi) The classification of honours degree to be awarded will be based on the average of all the weighted results for completed modules from Credit Levels 5 and 6 that have been assigned a mark of 0-100. - (vii) The College sets the class of Degree that may be awarded as follows:
+- (iv) The Weighted Average Result is calculated to two decimal places.. - (v) Where a student's Weighted Average Result falls below a classification boundary but is within 0.5% of that boundary, they will automatically be awarded the higher classification. - (vi) The classification of honours degree to be awarded will be based on the average of all the weighted results for completed modules from Credit Levels 5 and 6 that have been assigned a mark of 0-100. - (vii) The College sets the class of Degree that may be awarded as follows:

-First: 70% or above for the average weighted

-Upper Second: 60% or above for the average weighted

-Lower Second: 50% or above for the average weighted

-Third: 40% or above for the average weighted
+First: 70% or above for the Weighted Average Result Upper Second: 60% or above for the Weighted Average Result Lower Second: 50% or above for the Weighted Average Result Third: 40% or above for the Weighted Average Result

-43.4.
-In circumstances where a student has taken more than 240 credits at Levels 5 and 6, the Sub-board of Examiners will recommend that the highest scoring Level 5 and Level 6 modules are considered to determine the overall weighted average calculation.
-The calculation must be based on at least 240 credits, of which at least 120 credits must be at level 6.

-43.5.
-Once a student has fulfilled the criteria for the Honours degree they may not undertake further modules in order to improve his/her average result.
+- (i) In circumstances where a student has taken more than 240 credits at Levels 5 and 6, the Sub-board of Examiners will recommend that the highest scoring Level 5 and Level 6 modules are considered to determine the overall weighted average calculation.
+The calculation must be based on at least 240 credits, of which at least 120 credits must be at level 6. - 43.4.
+Once a student has fulfilled the criteria for the Honours degree they may not undertake further modules in order to improve their average result.

-44.0.
-Award of a Pass Classification
+44.0 Award of a Pass Classification

-- 44.1.
-To qualify for the award of a Pass classification, a student must have: - (i) accumulated credit worth at least 300 credits at Credit Level 4 or above; - (ii) of which 240 credits must be passed at Credit Level 4 or above and; - (iii) accumulated no more than 60 credits as a Compensated Credit (no more than 30 credits as Compensated Credit on the LLB); - (iv) passed all the prescribed core modules for the Honours programme - (v) not have satisfied the requirements outlined in regulation 43.0 for the award of an Honours degree.
+44.1.
+To qualify for the award of a Pass classification, a student must have:

+- (i) accumulated credit worth at least 300 credits at Credit Level 4 or above; - (ii) of which 240 credits must be passed at Credit Level 4 or above and; - (iii) accumulated no more than 60 credits as a Compensated Credit (no more than 30 credits as Compensated Credit on the LLB); - (iv) passed all the prescribed core modules for the Honours programme - (v) not have satisfied the requirements outlined in regulation 43.0 for the award of an Honours degree.

-45.0.
-Award of an integrated Masters degree (MSci)
+45.0 Award of an integrated Masters degree (MSci)

-- 45.1 To qualify for the award of a Masters in Science (MSci) a student must have: - (i) accumulated at least 480 credits at Level 4 or above (including at least 360 credits at Level 5 or above, of which at least 240 credits at Level 6 or above, of which at least 120 credits at Level 7).
+- 45.1.
+Modules taken at level 6 as part of the programme specification for a named postgraduate award DO NOT contribute to the determination of pass, merit or distinction for any taught postgraduate award. - 45.2.
+To qualify for the award of a Masters in Science (MSci) a student must have: - (i) accumulated at least 480 credits at Level 4 or above (including at least 360 credits at Level 5 or above, of which at least 240 credits at Level 6 or above, of which at least 120 credits at Level 7).
 At least 420 credits must be passed at Level 4 or above, including a minimum of 90 credits passed at Level 7. - (ii) no more than 60 credits as a Compensated Credit overall, with no more than 30 credits at Level 7. - (iii) met any specific requirements for an award as outlined in the approved programme specification for that award

-46.0.
-Determination of integrated Masters award classification
+46.0 Determination of integrated Masters award classification